Season two taste

 • Coffee - substituting Kahlua for the bourbon will give this sauce a lovely coffee bean flavor

 When tightly sealed in the refrigerator, this sauce should stay fresh and tasty for up to five days.
+Unless you churn this sauce into ice cream, it will separate in the freezer.

 More Inspiration